Genivia/ugrep/README.md

             -e PATTERN, i.e. a PATTERN argument requires option -e.
 Press F1 or CTRL-Z to view the help screen.
 Press F2 or CTRL-Y to invoke an editor to edit the file displayed on screen.
-The editor is taken from the environment variable GREP_EDIT if defined, or EDITOR if GREP_EDIT is not defined.
+The editor is taken from the environment variable GREP_EDIT if defined, or EDITOR.
+            Press Enter to select lines to output.
 Enables --heading.
     --no-confirm
             Do not confirm actions in -Q query mode.
 The default is confirm.